kangk1204/Octopus-toolkit2/doc/tutorial.rst

 .. note::
     ``6-3.Private data (Basic)`` describes how to analyze your own data using the same analysis pipeline for the public data.

-Let say you have the following data.
+Let's assume that you have the following data.

 .. csv-table:: Analysis situation.
    :header: "NO","File name","Genome","Seq Type","SE or PE","Strand"